openrsp/openrsp/doc/get_involved_development.rst

 would of course also like to get in touch with you.

 We are still working on a documentation of the OpenRSP code and API, and this will be made available on this website when ready.
+A style guide and contribution guidelines are also under development.